p4lang/p4c/docs/simple_switch.md

   control in v1model, which is executed after the parser and before ingress.
 - `clone_spec` (v1m): should not be accessed directly.
-It is set by the `clone` and `clone3` action primitives and is required for the packet clone (aka mirror) feature.
+It is set by the `clone` and `clone3` primitive actions in P4_16 programs, or the `clone_ingress_pkt_to_egress` and `clone_egress_pkt_to_egress` primitive actions for P4_14 programs, and is required for the packet clone (aka mirror) feature.
 The "ingress to egress" clone primitive action must be called from the ingress pipeline, and the "egress to egress" clone primitive action must be called from the egress pipeline.

 ## Intrinsic metadata